-As of September 30, 2011, we had outstanding borrowings of approximately \$2.0 million under our bank term note, which expires on May 1, 2013.
-Principal payments under this term note are required to be repaid in 48 monthly installments of \$152,000 commencing on June 1, 2009.
-Additionally, beginning on November 1, 2009, and on November 1 of each year thereafter, we are required to repay additional principal of up to \$500,000, calculated based on certain financial measures, as further defined in the agreement.
+As of December 31, 2011, we had outstanding borrowings of approximately \$1.1 million under the term note with our bank referenced above, which expires on May 1, 2013.
+Principal payments under this term note are required to be repaid in monthly installments of \$152,000.
+Additionally, beginning on November 1, 2009, and on November 1 of each year thereafter, we are required to repay additional principal of up to \$500,000, calculated based on certain financial measures, as further defined in the loan agreement.
 These additional principal payments effectively reduce the total number of monthly installments necessary to repay the term note.
-As of September 30, 2011 and March 31, 2011, an additional \$500,000 was included in the current portion of the term note within the accompanying unaudited condensed consolidated balance sheets, representing the amount we estimate will be due on November 1, 2011.
+To date, we have made additional principal payments of \$500,000 on each of November 1, 2011, 2010 and 2009.
 Interest on the term note is payable monthly at a rate equal to the current stated prime rate plus 0.50% up to the current stated prime rate plus 1.00%, depending on aggregate deposit balances maintained at the bank in relation to the total loan commitment under the credit facility.
 The term note contains no early termination fees and, along with the revolving line of credit under the same credit agreement, is secured by substantially all of our assets.
+We currently expect the remaining outstanding balance of this term note will be repaid in full by August 2012.

-6. Income Taxes
+7. Income Taxes